vincentloechner/PolyhedralCompilers/README.md

 Currently, we only support the execution for CPU architectures.

 ### Steps to Build Docker Environment
+This Docker installation will consume more than  `50GB` of disk space.
 Clone the above git repository.
 The folder `docker` contains all the necessary files to build the docker environment.
 The commands are as follows:
 ```
 git clone https://github.com/vincentloechner/PolyhedralCompilers.git